Checklist for Moving to Another State / How To Deal With Moving To a New State

 There are plenty of online or mobile calendar apps but if a bullet journal or diary works well for you, this will do the job.

-2. Draw up a Budget
+2. Draw Up a Budget

 This may not be the most thrilling part of an inter-state move but neither is running out of money within a couple days of arriving in your new home!
 Thus you should be prepared with your estimated interstate moving cost.

 You will need to think about your traveling expenses, old service cancellation/amendment fees and new service set-up fees.
 Since it tends to follow that service providers refund in arrears and expect payment up front, you should ensure a suitable buffer to cover any finance gaps.